 As you know, communication is vital to a company's success.
 The year-end close process is a large undertaking and many players are in the game.
 Establishing and maintaining communication with the team and external stakeholders is critical for efficient development.
 Communication not only speeds the process along, but it also creates accountability for each step.

 "Business moves at the speed of light today.
 If you had waited until December 2020 to evaluate last year, you would have likely missed some critical pivots.
 We operate on a continuous feedback loop which allows for our KPIs to have constant accountability and responsiveness with an eye toward leading indicators so that we can be nimble and proactive.
 A year in review is a thing of the past."

-3. Piles to Files: Organize Your Financial Documents Throughout the Year
+3. Piles to Files: Organise Your Financial Documents Throughout the Year

-Don’t wait to gather your financial documents.
-Get organized from the beginning and maintain organization throughout the process.
+Don't wait to gather your financial documents.
+Get organised from the beginning and maintain organisation throughout the process.
 Collect information monthly to avoid last-minute stress that can slow down your process.

 4. Get Ahead of the Game

 Connect with your accounting department throughout the year and include them in the process.
 Otherwise, they may not be available to review your reports timely, as many additional projects culminate at the end of the year.
 Engage your accountant team throughout the entire process to avoid moving ahead with errors.